nickwallen/whisper-note/README.md

 ## Never Dread Status Updates Again

-If you’re a developer or team member, chances are you spend too much time writing repetitive status updates—daily stand-ups, weekly team summaries, biweekly group reports.
+If you’re a developer, chances are you spend too much time writing repetitive status updates—daily stand-ups, weekly team summaries, biweekly group reports.
 While these updates are essential for coordination and transparency, the process of preparing them is tedious, time-consuming, and often interrupts your flow.

 **This app is built to eliminate that friction.**